dishagupta15/Introduction-to-Computer-Science/Assignment 7/README.md

 # Assignment 7

-An assignment designed to learn about interfaces using Java.
+This assignment was designed to learn about interfaces using Java.